Florida Atlantic Owls

 The Florida Atlantic Owls are the athletics teams of Florida Atlantic University.
-The Owls participate in the National Collegiate Athletic Association (NCAA)'s Division I as members of Conference USA.
-On October 21, 2021, Florida Atlantic accepted the invitation to join the American Athletic Conference (AAC) and will become a full-member on July 1, 2023.
+The Owls participate in the National Collegiate Athletic Association (NCAA)'s Division I as members of the American Conference.
+On October 21, 2021, Florida Atlantic accepted the invitation to join The American and became a full member on July 1, 2023.

 Florida Atlantic has attracted high-profile coaches in the past for various sports, including Howard Schnellenberger and Lane Kiffin for football and Mike Jarvis for basketball.
 Other former coaches include Matt Doherty, Rex Walters, and Sidney Green.
 As of March 2018, the Owls are led by athletic director Brian White.
+The 2023 men's basketball team made school history by making the Final Four of the 2023 NCAA Division I men's basketball tournament.

 The Owls

 The logo and mascot of Florida Atlantic University's athletic teams is the burrowing owl.
 Owlsley and Hoot are the names of the mascots for Florida Atlantic University.
 The presence of this bird has been popular on the land of the university, even preceding the construction of FAU.
 At the dedication ceremony in 1964, President Lyndon B. Johnson even made notice and reference to the popular presence of the bird.
 In 1971, the National Audubon Society designated FAU's land an official owl sanctuary, honoring the tradition of the bird's presence and moving to protect the birds from attempts to expand construction of the university.
 Owls are still dominant in their presence on the Boca Raton campus to this day.
 With the addition of intercollegiate athletics in the mid-1980s, the university used the bird as its mascot - an animal that denotes wisdom, determination and cognizance.